-I read Signet Classics paperback edition
+I read Signet Classics paperback

 This book is counted as:

-80th book for The Classics Club Project
+89th book for The Classics Club Project